simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     System.Collections.Generic.Dictionary<string, Awsx.Ecs.Inputs.TaskDefinitionContainerDefinitionArgs>()
 ```

-We stat with defining the PostgreSQL task definition.
+We start with defining the PostgreSQL task definition.
 The PostgreSQL task definition is optional and can be used for maintenance and debugging purposes.
 We will only spin up the PostgreSQL task definition if the `runMode` is set to `Debug` or `Maintenance`:

 ```fsharp
 let postgresContainer =